 Grant-CsTeamsIPPhonePolicy –Identity 'email@example.com' –PolicyName 'Meeting Sign In'

 After granting the policy to the meeting room resource account, you'll need to wait for the policy assignment to replicate.
 You'll also need to sign out of the device and sign back in.

 Microsoft Teams admin center allows you to manage Microsoft Teams devices.
 For more information on managing devices using Teams admin center, see Manage your devices in Microsoft Teams.

 Teams admin center provides the ability to manage Teams phones.
 Phones are filtered into one of three tabs based on their function: user phones, common area phones, and conference phone.

 As with the user interface detection, Teams phones are categorized based on the license assigned to the account signing in to the phone.
-For example, if an account that is assigned a common area phone license signs in to a phone, then that phone will be shown in both the default All phones section as well as in the Common area phones section.
+For example, if an account that is assigned a Microsoft Teams Shared Devices license signs in to a phone, then that phone will be shown in both the default All phones section as well as in the Common area phones section.

 If you would like a phone to appear in a different section, you can either assign a different license to the phone, or create and assign a Teams IP Phone policy as described above.